 How is CTS diagnosed?

-CTS is difficult to diagnose using only traditional methods such as radiographs and intraoral photographs.
+CTS is challenging to diagnose using traditional methods alone, such as radiographs and intraoral photographs.
 Dental radiographs only detect between 25% and 34% of fracture lines.

 Your dentist may conduct several examination methods to diagnose CTS.
-Instruments such as dental explorers and tooth sleuths are utilized to isolate and detect cracks.
-Disclosing solutions stain and highlight cracks which help with making the cracks more visible.
-Occasionally, radiographs taken in different angles can help with diagnosis.
+Instruments such as dental explorers and toothpicks are used to isolate and detect cracks.
+Disclosing solutions stain and highlight cracks, making them more visible.
+Occasionally, radiographs taken from different angles can aid in diagnosis.

 Identification and treatment of a fracture may involve removing a prior crown or restoration.